dawi9840/TensorFlow-2.x-practice/README.md

-Use python 3.7 language to practice Tensorflow 2.x.
+Use python 3.7 to practice Tensorflow 2.x.
 ===
 Dependence:
 -------